What’s the deal with heat pumps?

 Even when temperatures reach below zero, heat pumps are able to extract and transfer heat.
 Air at -18°C contains 85% of the heat it contained at 21°C. This means that instead of generating heat like electric baseboards, they can use electricity to give more heat for less cost.

 Before investing in a new heating system, also consider other upgrades to your home.
 A home that is properly draft-proofed and insulated requires less heat than an older drafty home.
 Adding more insulation reduces the overall amount of heat your home requires and the requirements of the heating unit needed.

 We are here to help.
-We offer rebates to eligible homeowners on home upgrades such as insulation, draft-proofing [what should this link to?], windows and doors and home heating solutions.
+We offer rebates to eligible homeowners on home upgrades such as insulation, draft-proofing, windows and doors and home heating solutions.
 Also check out our tools and tips to help you select a contractor and find worksheets to evaluate heating systems and quotes.

 Types of heat pumps

 Heat pumps need a source of heat to transfer from such as the outside air, the ground, or a large body of water.
 Systems that transfer heat from the ground or water are called “geothermal heat pumps” and systems that transfer heat from the outside air are called “air-source heat pumps”.